renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/XYPad.md

   “managed” XYPads (no more need for manually specified id’s)

 0.98.15
-- Fixed: No longer looses focus when navigating to a new track
+- Fixed: No longer loses focus when navigating to a new track

 0.98
 - First release